wwalexander/gobuildall/README.md

     go build -race

-for each OS/architecture combination, creating a hierarchy like
+for each OS/architecture combination, creating a hierarchy like:

     buildall/
         darwin/
             386
-	darwin/
             amd64
-	darwin/
             arm
-	darwin/
             arm64
         dragonfly/
             amd64
 	...